DexterZeng/CEA/README.md

 [entity id]\t[entity identifier]\t[embedding vectors seperated by space]
 ```

-If you want to use the entity name embeddings in our paper, please refer to the zip file.
+If you want to use the entity name embeddings in our paper, please download from [here](https://share.weiyun.com/5qxLmEI).
 Note that for DBP15K datasets, the name embeddings should be read in the following way (similar to [RDGCN](https://github.com/StephanieWyt/RDGCN)):
 ```
 with open(file='./data/' + Config.language + '/' + Config.language.split('_')[0] + '_vectorList.json',
 	  mode='r', encoding='utf-8') as f: